 Capitol Rioter Who Walked On Senate Floor On Jan.
 6 Sentenced To 8 Months In Prison

 A Florida crane operator who walked onto the Senate floor during the Jan.
-6 attack on the U.S. Capitol has been sentenced to eight months in federal prison and two years of probation.
+6 attack on the U.S. Capitol has been sentenced to eight months in federal prison and two years of supervised release.

-Paul Hodgkins' sentencing marks the first resolution of a felony case stemming from the deadly assault on the U.S. Capitol by a mob of Trump supporters.
-It is viewed as a potential blueprint for how other Capitol defendants charged with similar offenses are likely to be treated.
+Paul Hodgkins' sentencing is the first in a felony case stemming from the deadly assault on the U.S. Capitol by a mob of Trump supporters.
+It is viewed as a potential bellwether for how other Capitol defendants charged with similar offenses are likely to be treated.

 In court Monday, Hodgkins, dressed in a dark suit with his hair pulled back in a pony tail, said he was "truly remorseful and regretful" for his actions on Jan.
 6.